 Public Sector Management Program

 The Public Sector Management Program (PSMP) is a professional development course specifically designed for current and aspiring public sector leaders.
 It is offered to public sector employees around Australia.

-Applications for The next Public Sector Management Program will commence on 25 July 2016.
-Applications are now open, and will close on 22 June 2016.
+Applications for The next Public Sector Management Program will close on 28th August 2017.
 Applicants will need to be available to attend workshops on:

 - Workshop 1: 25 – 28 June 2018

 - Workshop 2: 15 – 17 October 2018